-Guests are met and welcomed on arrival in Johannesburg by the African Sky guide for their In-Depth Namibia Overland Safari.
+Guests are met and welcomed on arrival in Johannesburg by their African Sky guide.
 After formalities are completed the party boards a regional flight to Windhoek in Namibia.
-On arrival your guide will finalize vehicle arrangements, after which the party will travel to their overnight accommodations in the city.
+On arrival, your guide will finalize vehicle arrangements, after which the party will travel to their overnight accommodations in the city.
 The remainder of the day is spent at leisure in Namibia’s capital city.

 After a late breakfast, a quick stop - if required - is made again at the Fish River Canyon, before traveling north to the national B4 road.
 Once we reach this paved road we turn due west towards the Namib-Naukluft Park and the Sperregebiet - the restricted diamond area, alongside which your overnight accommodations are conveniently located.
 After some time relaxing in this surreal environment, guests will enjoy a guided sunset drive into the desert near the lodge, where both the famous desert wild horses and the unique desert ecology may be seen at close quarters.
 Later a scrumptious dinner is enjoyed at the lodge as you witness yet another spectacular sunset over the Namib Desert.